 Today, some 2,000 years later, there are thousands of doctrines across Christendom, many of which conflict.
-Any time humans are involved, there is bound to be a certain level of variation, conflict, and tension.
+Whenever multiple humans are involved, there is bound to be a certain level of variation, conflict, and tension.

 Sometimes, these differences carry little-to-no eternal significance, such as whether to observe religious holidays like Christmas or Easter.

 But other times, misunderstanding or misapplying certain biblical texts or teachings has tremendous negative consequences.

 As one of those imperfect humans, I don’t pretend to have all the answers, nor do I claim perfect understanding of Scripture.